DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 ### Insight 1

-Most school users were positive about the service's potential (it could help with a current pain point).
+Most school users were optimistic about the service's potential (it could help with a current pain point).
 Still, its value relies heavily on other factors, such as ITT providers not requesting the same information separately and the new mentor training requirements not being the barrier some school users expect them to be.

-#### Supporting detail and evidence
+#### Supporting detail and evidence:

-As found during the Discovery phase, different ITT providers currently have different ways of requesting a school’s placement and mentor information.
+As found during the Discovery phase, different ITT providers currently have various ways of requesting a school’s placement and mentor information.
 Some use a digital tool or send a digital form.
 In contrast, others request the information in a spreadsheet or word-processing document.
-Schools need to repeat this task for each provider they work with, which is time-consuming, and updating this information after it’s been submitted is also a challenge.
+Schools need to repeat this task for each provider they work with, which is time-consuming, and updating this information after they’ve submitted it is also a challenge.

 > This might stop the last-minute panics that we sometimes receive from people whose placements have collapsed because somebody’s resigned or whatever.
-And the training is meant to start next week, and they've got nowhere to send them and they're frantically phoning around going “can anybody help?”
+And the training is meant to start next week, and they've got nowhere to send them, and they're frantically phoning around going, “can anybody help?”
 Having a centralised hub might stop that so they can at least see.

 However, the service’s appeal depends on ITT providers no longer requesting the same information separately so that the service replaces what it currently does rather than being additional.
-There were also concerns from some school users that other pressures on mentor availability [which were also highlighted during the Discovery phase](/manage-school-placements/problems-with-school-placements/) will reduce the amount of placements schools are willing to add to the service or make the information less reliable.
+There were also concerns from some school users that other pressures on mentor availability [which participants also highlighted during the Discovery phase](/manage-school-placements/problems-with-school-placements/) will reduce the amount of placements schools are willing to add to the service or make the information less reliable.

 > My colleagues in schools who just take placements aren't considering mentor training.
-They will just be used to getting emails and phone calls from universities and SCITTs saying can have a placement and offering what they can offer.
+They will just be used to getting emails and phone calls from universities and SCITTs saying they can have a placement and offering what they can offer.
 That’s based upon very little mentor training and they don't know yet that you need to have 20 hours.

 ### Insight 2

-We need to define ‘placement’ more clearly within the service and consider different ways to connect mentors and placements to avoid confusion and duplication.
+We must define ‘placement’ more clearly within the service and consider different ways to connect mentors and placements to avoid confusion and duplication.

 #### Supporting detail and evidence

-It often wasn’t clear to school users that the service required them to enter each placement individually.
+School users often didn’t realise that the service required them to enter each placement individually.
 Some users felt it would be better to enter their placement capacity as part of one set of screens rather than repeating the ‘Add placement’ journey for each placement.

 The ‘Select all that apply’ instruction on the ‘Subject’ screen for secondary school placements confused some users.
-They interpreted it as saying they should select all of the subjects relevant to the school rather than only those relevant to the individual placement being added.
+They interpreted it as saying they should select all subjects relevant to the school rather than only those applicable to the individual placement being added.
 In most cases, there will only be one subject for a single placement, but there are exceptions, such as for French and Spanish placements.

 [![Secondary subjects](/manage-school-placements/adding-placements/add-placement--subject-secondary.png 'Secondary subjects')](/manage-school-placements/adding-placements/add-placement--subject-secondary.png)

 ### Insight 3

-Having to add a mentor before being able to add a placement is viewed as an unnecessary barrier.
+Adding a mentor before being able to add a placement is viewed as an unnecessary barrier.

 #### Supporting detail and evidence

-The prototype was set up so that users need to add at least one mentor before being able to add a placement.
-This was felt to be an unnecessary barrier by most users, as the choice to offer a placement often happens without a mentor being confirmed, and they said they would likely just add one mentor to get around this restriction rather than adding all of their mentors before adding their first placement (which was the intention behind the design),
+We set up the prototype so that users need to add at least one mentor before being able to add a placement.
+Users felt this constraint was an unnecessary barrier, as the choice to offer a placement often happens before they confirm a mentor.
+They said they would likely just add one mentor to get around this restriction rather than adding all of their mentors before adding their first placement (which was the intention behind the design),

 [![Screenshot of ‘Placements’ tab with instruction to add a mentor first](/manage-school-placements/adding-placements/placements--list-no-mentors.png 'Screenshot of ‘Placements’ tab with instruction to add a mentor first')](/manage-school-placements/adding-placements/placements--list-no-mentors.png)

-> I often wouldn't know who the mentor is or it might change so it’s a bit silly doing it now.
-I can understand what it’s asking me to do but it’s putting the cart before the horse because it can change so frequently.
+> I often wouldn't know who the mentor is, or it might change, so it’s a bit silly doing it now.
+I can understand what it’s asking me to do but it’s putting the cart before the horse because it can change frequently.

 ### Insight 4

-The service feels familiar because schools use other DfE services that look and work similarly although this does increase the potential for confusion between the different services.
+The service feels familiar because schools use other DfE services that look and work similarly, although this increases the potential for confusion between the different services.

 #### Supporting detail and evidence

-School users found the prototype service easy to navigate, and many of them commented that it worked similarly to other DfE services, which was a positive development.
+School users found the prototype service easy to navigate, and many commented that it worked similarly to other DfE services, which was a positive development.

 > That’s exactly the same as the trainee applications service.
 So there is a sort of continuity there if you're used to other DfE services – it’s very similar.

-However, a negative was that – at certain points – some users got confused about the difference between the school placements service, Publish teacher training courses service and Manage training for early career teachers service because they look similar and are all part of the broader teacher training journey.
+However, a negative was that – at specific points – some users got confused about the difference between the school placements service, Publish teacher training courses service and Manage training for early career teachers service because they look similar and are all part of the broader teacher training journey.

 ### Insight 5

-Based on the prototype tested, providing the required placement and mentor information is not an overly burdensome task for schools.
+Based on the prototype tested, providing the required placement and mentor information is a manageable task for schools.
 However, we need to get ITT providers' perspectives, as any additions to satisfy their needs might increase the effort of adding and maintaining the information for schools.

 #### Supporting detail and evidence

 Four of the users from this round were from Multi-Academy Trusts, and even for MATs with 10+ schools, adding their placements and mentors to the service wasn’t viewed as a significant amount of effort as long as they didn’t still have to provide this information separately to ITT providers (i.e., this service replaces what they currently do rather than being additional).

-> It’s not effort, it’s just you don't want to duplicate it.
-I'm already duplicating it for 3 providers so would this would be a 4th.
-So if this replaces what I'm doing for them, then great because I'm doing it once not 3 times but if it’s just adding to that then it’s pretty pointless from my point of you – there’s no benefit to me.
+> It’s not effort; it’s just that you don't want to duplicate it.
+I'm already duplicating it for 3 providers, so this would be a fourth.
+So if this replaces what I'm doing for them, then great, because I'm doing it once, not three times.
+But if it’s just adding to that, then it’s pretty pointless from my point of view—there’s no benefit to me.

 ## Hypotheses to test in future research

 ### Hypothesis 1

-A start page might help orient users before entering the service to avoid confusion about how this service is different from other teacher training-related DfE services and how' a placement’ is defined within the service.
+A start page might help orient users before entering the service to avoid confusion about how this service differs from other teacher training-related DfE services and how' a placement’ is defined within the service.

 ### Hypothesis 2

-A different design pattern for adding multiple subjects to an individual placement might help avoid confusion—replacing the checkboxes that are currently used.
-A single placement with multiple subjects (e.g., a placement for French and Spanish) is needed, but it’s a rarer scenario, so it can be treated as an exception.
+A different design pattern for adding multiple subjects to an individual placement might help avoid confusion—replacing the currently used checkboxes.
+A single placement with various subjects (e.g., a placement for French and Spanish) is needed, but it’s a rarer scenario so it can be treated as an exception.

 ### Hypothesis 3

-One user was concerned about ITT providers contacting their mentors directly if their names were shown on placement opportunities.
-Our hypothesis is that ITT providers likely don’t need to know the mentor’s name; it would be sufficient for them to see only whether the mentor has or has not been assigned.
+One user was concerned about ITT providers contacting their mentors directly if we showed their names on placement opportunities.
+We hypothesise that ITT providers likely don’t need to know the mentor's name; it would be sufficient for them to see whether the mentor has or has not been assigned.
 We will explore this in user research round 2 with ITT providers.

 ### Hypothesis 4